 by Amanda Geronikos

-In the 1950’s, guests complained of loud noise coming from the Great Room at The Ahwahnee (as it was called until 2016).
+In the 1950’s, guests complained of loud noise coming from the Great Room at The Ahwahnee (formerly The Majestic Yosemite Hotel).
 When hotel staff walked in, they found Lucille Ball playing piano, and Judy Garland singing alongside of her.

 That’s just one of several stories at this hotel, and they’re just two of several icons who have visited.
-President John F. Kennedy, Queen Elizabeth II, Winston Churchill and Walt Disney have all hung their hats at The Majestic Yosemite Hotel, a National Historic Landmark, Historic Hotel of America and four-diamond property in Yosemite National Park.
+President John F. Kennedy, Queen Elizabeth II, Winston Churchill and Walt Disney have all hung their hats at The Ahwahnee, a National Historic Landmark, Historic Hotel of America and four-diamond property in Yosemite National Park.

 The hotel, which opened in 1927, looks nearly identical to the way it did when such icons visited.
 Sure, it has received necessary refurbishments, but the hotel retains the very grandeur and charm that attracted guests of yesteryear and continues to draw guests of present day.
 Even those who choose not to stay like to take advantage of free historic tours, offered regularly at the hotel.